ga4gh/vrs/docs/source/appendices/implementations.rst

 adopting three GA4GH standards: VR, Variant Annotation (VA), and the Data Use Ontology (DUO).
 VICC supports queries on all VR computed identifiers at the searchAssociations endpoint (`vicc-docs`_).
-Features associated with each interpretation are represented as VR-spec objects.
+Features associated with each interpretation are represented as VRS objects.

 Example queries: